barumau/pandunia/suomi/pandunia-suomi.md

 ## A

 a - luona (-lla, -ssa)
-a danke de - ansiosta
 a ke - missä?
 a le - siellä (tuolla)
+a long - pitkästi (kauas)
+a longe dure - kauan (pitkän aikaa)
 a nove - äsken (vasta, juuri)
 a sababe de - koska (johdosta, takia)
 a sube - alla
 a vere - todella
+a xukre de - ansiosta
 a zay den - tänään
 abe - pois
 abete - pihta (jalokuusi)